Stratford-upon-Avon is popular with tourists owing to its status as the birthplace of William Shakespeare.

 I did buy a tea towel for my mum, though.
 She loves all this stuff – probably because she never really traveled far from her home when she was young and fit.
 Now she's too frail.

-If you're thinking of visiting Stratford-upon-Avon and want to learn more about the various Shakespeare related properties in and around the town, want to find a or book a of the Royal Shakespeare Company then visit Stratford Breaks.
+If you're thinking of visiting Stratford-upon-Avon and want to learn more about the various Shakespeare related properties in and around the town, want to find a hotel or book a performance of the Royal Shakespeare Company then visit Stratford Breaks.

 Oh, and don't mention the name of the Scottish Play if you visit the theater!
 (Like The Roman Road that was another piece I studied in High School.)